docsforadobe/illustrator-scripting-guide/docs/jsobjref/Pattern.md

 Patterns are shown in the Swatches palette.

-Each pattern is referenced by a [PatternColor](PatternColor.md#jsobjref-patterncolor) object, which defines the pattern’s appearance.
+Each pattern is referenced by a [PatternColor](PatternColor.md#jsobjref-patterncolor) object, which defines the pattern's appearance.

 ---